 A classic car salesman tactic.
 This is where the car salesman will get you to commit to the car verbally, then tell you later that automatic transmission will cost you extra.
 As you already agreed to buying the car, you will accede to the new price (even if it’s not your liking) because you want to appear consistent.

 Same thing with the gym.
-This personal trainer/sales guy didn’t start out asking me if I wanted a personal training program.
+This personal trainer/sales guy didn’t start out asking me if I wanted a personal training program or if my goals were weight gain or fat loss.
 He started out asking me what days I can commit to a program.
 If I had fallen into his trap and told him the specific times I was available for training, I would have very well ended up paying for a personal training program of which I had no intention to join.

 I didn’t want to be pulled into his pace, so I forcefully changed the topic to cost.
 How much does a personal training program cost?
 And here Cialdini’s third weapon of influence unfolded.

 This occurs when someone requests for something absurd to which you initially reject.
 The person then returns with a relatively less absurd request.
 At this point, you will naturally accept it out of guilt, even if it is still quite absurd by normal standards.